-After dating a flight attendant for four years, I know firsthand the kind of crap they dealt with on almost every single flight and you know the pandemic has made their jobs 100 times harder.
+After dating a flight attendant for four years, I know firsthand the difficult stuff they deal with on almost every single flight and we all know the pandemic has only made their jobs 100 times harder.

 My number one travel tip has always been to be genuinely kind to everyone you encounter when you travel but especially gate agents and flight attendants.
 And lately, I’ve gotten multiple emails from readers asking exactly how and who do I give the chocolates to.
 Here’s one message that reader Maureen sent in:

 You regularly talk about giving chocolates to the gate and check-in agents and FAs, and I’d love to do this but:

 1. What is the best gift for everyone?
 Is chocolate really the most appreciated?

 2. When do you give it to the FAs?
 When you board and give it to a random one, or to the first one who takes your drink/meal order?

 I’d love a bit more about this as I do believe they deserve a bit of appreciation given how crappy some travelers are these days.

 Here’s my advice: The best gift (if you can afford it) is to give a gift card to each flight attendant.
 I often carry $5 Starbucks gift cards in my carry-on to give to people who I meet along my travels that go above and beyond but it’s expensive.
 Chocolates are probably the easiest, cheapest and sweetest (pun intended) option.